 Developing management skills at an early stage

 The aim of the programme is to develop entrepreneurial skills in young people, to let them take the first steps in business management by allowing them to work in groups, to manage a real project, to be in contact with suppliers and consumers and to prepare them for future projects such as the Mini-Enterprises.
-Pupils from 15 years of age or attending 4th grade can participate in the programme.
+Pupils from 15 years of age can participate in the programme.

 A jury impressed by the quality of the young people’s presentations